Expectations versus reality – My first week at an Edinburgh PR agency

 Whilst I appreciate that my writing abilities and knowledge of the PR industry is still lacking, the team have been giving me critical feedback on all of the work I have been handing back which is a great way to allow me to continuously improve.

-As a requirement for my degree, I have to pull together a portfolio of all the work I achieved at Holyrood Partnership, so to have been able to take on a placement at such a successful agency, I have been able to take full advantage of the help and guidance I have been given so far.
+As a requirement for my degree, I have to pull together a portfolio of all the work I achieved at Holyrood PR, so to have been able to take on a placement at such a successful agency, I have been able to take full advantage of the help and guidance I have been given so far.

 Overall I’ve been enjoying my time at the office and look forward to coming in in the morning.
 The feedback has been really positive and I look forward to the upcoming weeks working with the team.